Climate

 Climate resilience is how quickly people, species, and places bounce back under climate pressure or following disaster.

 People often confuse climate resilience with sustainability, but they are not the same thing.
-Climate resilience is about bouncing back from a disaster; sustainability means extending systems that we already have going so that they do less harm.

 Heat and Carbon: A Vicious Cycle